JekaGrib/lola/README.md

 ## 2. Migrations
-If you want execute some PostgreSQL migrations before start application you shold use "migrate" argument when [run](#5-run) application:
+If you want execute some PostgreSQL migrations before start application you should use "migrate" argument when [run](#5-run) application:

-    stack exec lola-exe migrate
+   $ stack exec lola-exe migrate

 Program will execute automatically all SQL scripts from folder "migrations" at startup.

-By default, "migrations" folder contains "dbStructure.sql" SQL script with database structure.
+By default, "migrations" folder contains "01dbStructure.sql" SQL script with database structure.
 But if it is necessary, you can add other sql scripts, they will execute in alphabetical order.

 Or you can do migrations directly in psql by yourself (file "COMMAND for all migrations with dbStructure" can help you).